-Category of UOCAVA Voters Total B3a.
-TOTAL REJECTED Federal Post Card Applications (FPCA) from all UOCAVA voters: Include any ballot request for the November 2018 general election that originated from an FPCA that was rejected , regardless of the year of submission.
+Reason for FPCA Rejection Total B3a.
+TOTAL REJECTED Federal Post Card Applications (FPCA) from all UOCAVA voters: Include any ballot request for the November 2020 general election that originated from an FPCA that was rejected , regardless of the year of submission.
+Only include FPCA requests; do not include absentee ballot requests that originated from a state absentee voter registration form or other source.
 B3b.
 REJECTED FPCAs received from Uniformed Services voters (members of the Uniformed Services and their eligible dependents)-domestic or foreign B3c.
 REJECTED FPCAs received from non-military/civilian overseas voters B3 Comments: